-Latest information regarding school closures.
+Thank you for all the fabulous work that you and your children are doing.
+Teachers love to see it on Seesaw.
+It's great to see a mixture of school work and other key skills such as baking and gardening being learned.
 Please be aware that there is a large volume of traffic currently on Seesaw.
 Teachers will do their best to respond but are currently on a teaching rota to support children in school.
 This is a new system of recording learning so there may be teething problems.

 What challenging times we are currently facing - not only in school but also life in general.
-I would like to thank you for the kind comments this week and the supportive messages we have received.
 I believe it is crucial that we in school do all we can to keep our emergency workers going.
 I would like to thank all key workers, including our staff, for doing their bit to fight this dreadful virus.

 School is officially closed and at this stage we do not know how long this will last.
 We have opened our doors to provide childcare for key workers' children.
 We are unable to offer places for children of key workers who are working from home or who have a partner working at home.
 Remember home is the safest place for your child but we do realise that this is not possible for all families.

-We have been asked to put a series of home learning activities together to support children whilst they are off school.
+We have put a series of home learning activities together to support children whilst they are off school.
 A timetable has been uploaded on to the school website which tells the children which pages to complete and upload to Seesaw.

 If learning at home becomes stressful do not feel that you have to carry on as we would in school.
 There are lots of other learning experiences that you can do with your child.